Quantum hedging in two-round prover-verifier interactions: (Lack of) Hedging in a Loss-Tolerant Prover-Verifier Model

-We consider in this section a variation of the prover-verifier setting where Bob has the choice to not respond to Alice in the second step of the protocol.
-Bob might want to do this whenever using his complete knowledge of the game he can predict an answer will result in a loss.
-If an answer is not obtained, the game is repeated again, and this goes on until an answer is returned from Bob.
-To see how this variation produces nontrivial changes on the result of an interaction, consider the following interaction where Bob is always forced to return an answer:
+We consider a variation of the prover-verifier setting where Bob has the choice to not respond to Alice, in order to model communication errors, as described in Section \ref{sec:overviewandmotiv}.
+If Bob chooses not to respond, and therefore Alice does not receive an answer, the game is repeated again, and this goes on until an answer is returned by Bob.
+Bob might want to do this whenever using his complete knowledge of the game, he can predict that an answer will result in Alice obtaining a negative outcome in her measurement.
+Indeed, to see how this variation can change the result of an interaction, consider the following game where Bob is always forced to return an answer:

 \begin{enumerate} \item Alice prepares the maximally entangled state $\frac{1}{\sqrt{2}} \ket{00} + \frac{1}{\sqrt{2}} \ket{11}$ and sends the second qubit to Bob.

 \item Bob responds by sending a qubit to Alice.